thomastech/PixelRadio/docs/Hardware/README.md

 Enabling it requires moving a 0402 size SMD resistor.

 The resistor is a 0-ohm jumper that normally connects the RF signal to the PCB mounted antenna.
-Moving the resistor disables the internal antenna and re-routes the RF signal to the U.FL connector.
+Moving the resistor disables the internal antenna and re-routes the RF signal to the u.FL connector.

 Along with moving the resistor you will also need to purchase an 8cm long [SMA to u.FL cable](https://www.aliexpress.com/item/4000848776660.html) and mating [2.4GHz WiFi antenna](https://www.aliexpress.com/item/1005001368629647.html).
 The project's 3D Printed End Panel includes a mounting hole for installing the external antenna.